vasanthk/electrode/docs/chapter1/advanced/stand-alone-modules/redux-router-engine.md

 ## Define Your Routes {#define-your-routes}

-Therefore, to configure the engine, you will first need specify your app's routes according to [react-router]'s specs.
+Therefore, to configure the engine, you will first need to specify your app's routes according to [react-router]'s specs.
 For example, a typical `routes.jsx` file might look like this:

 ```js
 import { Route, IndexRoute, Redirect } from "react-router";